Manoloon/LearningC/README.md

 we can use union as a solution for this.

 # Object pool
-Object pools are super useful as a way to avoid malloc and free for each object created, also it
+Object pools are a good way to avoid dynamic memory allocation and MALLOC and FREE Allocation Fragmentation and non deterministic use of memory.
+This garanty the amount of heap used.
+Instead of static/global variables, an object pool lets you recycle objects when they're no longer needed, making better use of memory.